rust-lang/book/nostarch/chapter03.md

 }
 ```

-While arrays can be useful since they are a primitive type so using them can be
+Although arrays can be useful because they’re a primitive type and therefore
-very fast, they aren't as flexible as the vector type.
-The vector type is a
+can be very fast to use, they aren’t as flexible as the vector type.
+The vector
-similar collection type provided by the standard library that *is* allowed to
+type is a similar collection type provided by the standard library that *is*
-grow or shrink in size.
-If you're unsure whether to use an array or a vector,
+allowed to grow or shrink in size.
+If you’re unsure whether to use an array or
-you should probably go with a vector, and we'll discuss them in more detail in
+a vector, you should probably use a vector: Chapter 8 discusses vectors in more
-Chapter 8.
+detail.

-An example of when we might want to use an array is storing the months of the
+An example of when you might want to use an array rather than a vector is when
-year.
-It's very unlikely that our program will need to add or remove months, so
+storing the months of the year.
+It’s very unlikely that our program will need
-we can use an array since we know we will always have 12 items:
+to add or remove months, so you can use an array because you know it will
+always contain 12 items:

 ```rust
 let months = ["January", "February", "March", "April", "May", "June", "July",